 This is the basic prerequisite, however no matter how hard you work in the gym, it does not ensure that you will be prepared to summit.

 The key here is a good acclimatization.
-The most challenging part of hiking in mountains is that the higher you go up, the more challenging it gets.
+The most challenging part of hiking in mountains is that the higher you go up, the harder it gets.
 The reason for this is the lower amount of oxygen in higher altitudes.

 This means that all the stuff that is easy at sea level, becomes quite hard in the mountains.
 You need to get your body ready for this, and this means that you need to spend a lot of time at higher altitudes as close as possible to the time before your ascent of Mt.
 Blanc.